Tesco raises meal deal price as food costs soar

 Tesco said its meal deal still represented "great value".

-The supermarket said more than 70% of its customers currently use a clubcard, which is a free card that gives customers discounts.
+The supermarket said more than 70% of its customers currently use a Clubcard, which is a free card that gives customers discounts.

-In February, Tesco upped the price of its meal deal from £3 to £3.50 for non-clubcard members, but the latest rise marks the first time the popular lunch choice has gone over £3 for all customers.
+In February, Tesco upped the price of its meal deal from £3 to £3.50 for non-Clubcard members, but the latest rise marks the first time the popular lunch choice has gone over £3 for all customers.

 Tesco's competitors, such as Sainsbury's and Co-op, offer similar meal deals at £3.50 and £4 respectively.
+Boots alsoincreased the price of its meal deal for the second time this year., the Daily Mirror reported.